Akm0d/pluggable-namespace/src/_cli/README.rst

 =======
-Pop-cli
+pns-cli
 =======

-A cli interface for pop that exposes a persistent hub on the command line.
+A cli interface for pns that exposes a persistent hub on the command line.

 Getting Started
 ===============